Culture of Singapore

 The culture of Singapore has changed greatly over the millennia.
-Its contemporary modern culture consists of a combination of Asian (Malay / Tamil / Chinese) and European cultures.
+Its contemporary modern culture consists of a combination of Asian (Malay / Tamil / Chinese) and European (British) cultures.
 Singapore has been dubbed as a country where "East meets West", "Gateway to Asia" and a "Garden city".

 History

 Some of the earliest people in what is now Singapore were Austronesians that arrived between 1500 and 1000 BCE.
 The island then fell under various local kingdoms, which traded with other Asian countries.
 Singapore came under British control in the early 19th century, and following substantial immigration and economic changes became independent in the mid-20th century.

 It has a populace of over 5.47 million people which is made up of Chinese, Malays, Indians, and Eurasians (plus other mixed groups) and Asians of different origins such as the Peranakan people, descendants of Chinese immigrants with Malay or Indonesian heritage.